 Depositing into Aave Liquidity Pool

 After moving the USDT and ETH to my web wallet, I have to connect my web wallet to the Aave protocol.
 This is a simple click at the top right corner and a process of following their prompts.

 Once connected I can transfer the USDT in my web wallet to the Aave lending pool by hitting ‘deposit’ at the top of the screen.
 This will take you to your web wallet interface so you can select the coin and transfer amount.
 Before I confirm the transaction, Aave shows me the gas fees involved.

 The final word – higher interest is just a few clicks away

 So now, my savings have gone from fiat, to USDT and have been deposited into the Aave lending pool.
 I’m now earning the market rate, which today you can see is 5.22%, but tomorrow could be different.
-You can still make money in your sleep if you’re prepared to lend larger amounts into these DeFi liquidity pools.
+You can still make money in your sleep if you’re prepared to risk more and lend larger amounts into these DeFi liquidity pools.
 Be sure to manage your risks as we mention here.
-Test the tech first with small amounts.
+Also, test the tech first with small amounts.
 Aave is a well known platform with over $18B USD equivalent in its Liquidity Protocol and the likes of Mark Cuban lending through it.
 But don’t put all your eggs in one basket because true to the Blockchain ethos, it’s a non-custodial protocol and that means if things go to custard, there is no protection for you.